-We are initially offering the notes in the principal amount of \$ We may, without the consent of the holders, issue additional notes and thereby increase that principal amount in the future, on the same terms and conditions and with the same CUSIP number as the notes we offer by this prospectus supplement.
+We are offering the notes in the principal amount of \$100,000,000.
+The notes form a part of the series of our 7 1/2% senior notes due 2005 and have the same terms (other than the issue date and issue price) as the other notes of this series issued by us on October 20, 2000.
+The notes will have the same CUSIP number as the other notes of this series and will trade interchangeably with the other notes of this series immediately upon settlement.
+The issuance of the notes will increase the aggregate principal amount of the outstanding notes of this series to \$300,000,000.
+We may, without the consent of the holders, issue additional notes and thereby increase that principal amount in the future, on the same terms and conditions and with the same CUSIP number as the notes we offer by this prospectus supplement.

-The notes will mature on , 20 and will bear interest at a rate of % per annum.
-Interest on the notes will accrue from , 2000, or from the most recent interest payment date to which interest has been paid or duly provided for.
+The notes will mature on October 15, 2005 and will bear interest at a rate of 7 1/2% per annum.
+Interest on the notes will accrue from October 20, 2000, or from the most recent interest payment date to which interest has been paid or duly provided for.
 We:

-- will pay interest on the notes semi-annually on of each year, commencing , 2001; - will pay interest to the person in whose name a note is registered at the close of business on the or preceding the interest payment date; - will compute interest on the basis of a 360-day year consisting of twelve 30-day months; - will make payments on the notes at the offices of the trustee; and - may make payments by wire transfer for notes held in book-entry form or by check mailed to the address of the person entitled to the payment as it appears in the notes register.
+- will pay interest on the notes semi-annually on April 15 and October 15 of each year, commencing April 15, 2001; - will pay interest to the person in whose name a note is registered at the close of business on the April 1 or October 1 preceding the interest payment date; - will compute interest on the basis of a 360-day year consisting of twelve 30-day months; - will make payments on the notes at the offices of the trustee; and - may make payments by wire transfer for notes held in book-entry form or by check mailed to the address of the person entitled to the payment as it appears in the notes register.